 [[caption-width-right:213:Meet the Residents...]]

-A lot of music by TheResidents count as NightmareFuel.
+A lot of music by Music/TheResidents count as NightmareFuel.

 * Their [[TheCoverChangesTheMeaning disturbing cover]] of "I Can't Get No Satisfaction", which mentions that the narrator [[AxeCrazy stabs and kicks]] whenever he can't get popcorn at the movies, among other things.